 Asakusa is one of the most internationally-known sightseeing places in Tokyo.
 Here you will find the famed Sensoji Temple and the great paper lantern of Kaminarimon, but there are dozens, if not hundreds, of incredible things to both see and do here.
-One of that is capturing a perfect Instagrammable angle.
+One of those is capturing a perfect Instagrammable angle.

-Access: Asakusa is served by the Ginza Subway Line, Asakusa Subway Line, Tsukuba Express and Tobu Railways.
+Access: Asakusa is served by the Ginza Subway Line, Asakusa Subway Line, Tsukuba Express, and Tobu Railways.
 It can also be accessed by the Tokyo Water Bus.